anashr18/python-essentials/README.md

 types defined in typing are needed if you need to support Python 3.8 and earlier. dynamically typed functions are those without a function type annotation.

+## added a git pre-commit hook

+In case we want hook to be disble use the flag '--no-verify' git commit -m 'test message' --no-verify